cenomla/oakengine/README.md

 ~~~~
 or
 ~~~~
-scons debug | release
+scons <flavor>
 ~~~~
-for flavor specific builds.

 ##### Windows/Mac:

-I currently don't have access to one of these platform for testing the build on so I dont have a build system for them.
+I currently don't have access to one of these platform for testing the build on so I dont have the build system working for them.
 However Oak engine is coded using completely crossplatform code and librarys so it should build without too much trouble.

 ### Documentation: